danielrd6/ifscube/docs/oned_fit.rst

 Constraints are perhaps the most valuable tool for any spectral feature fitting.
-We already discussed the automated constraints that keep the same kinematical parameters for different spectral features using the **k\_group** parameter, but specfit also accepts arbitrary relations between the same parameter of different features.
-For instance, suppose you want fix the flux relation between two lines you know to be physically connected, such as the [N ii] lines at 6548Åand 6583Å.
+We already discussed the automated constraints that keep the same kinematical parameters for different spectral features using the **k_group** parameter, but :mod:`specfit` also accepts arbitrary relations between the same parameter of different features.
+For instance, suppose you want fix the flux relation between two lines you know to be physically connected, such as the [N II] lines at 6548A and 6583A.

 ::

     [n2_a]
-    wavelength: 6548
+    rest_wavelength: 6548
+    velocity: 0
-    sigma: 2
+    sigma: 60
-    flux: 1e-15,, n2_b / 3
+    amplitude: 1e-15,, n2_b / 3
     k_group: 0

     [n2_b]
-    wavelength: 6583
+    rest_wavelength: 6583
+    velocity: 0
-    sigma: 2
+    sigma: 60
-    flux: 1e-15
+    amplitude: 1e-15
     k_group: 0

 The double comma before the constraint is there because value, bounds